The theoretical description of the transverse momentum spectra: a unified model: Conclusion

 \section{Conclusion}

 In this work, we have presented a comprehensive study of the theoretical framework to analyze transverse momentum spectra.
 Further, we have provided the detailed mathematical description of the unified distribution which was first proposed in Ref.~\cite{Jena:2020wno} and is proved to describe both soft and hard scattering regions of particle spectra in a unified manner.
-We have also demonstrated the applicability of unified distribution on positive pion spectra over a wide range of collision energies from $19.6$ GeV to $2.76$ TeV.
+We have also demonstrated the applicability of unified distribution in the study the \pte-spectra of different particle produced in heavy-ion collision as well as the \pp collision over a broad energy range.
 Further, we have also explored the thermodynamical consistency of unified distribution and proved that this distribution consistently follows the laws of thermodynamics.

 This formalism has very wide application in high energy physics.
-We can utilize this formalism to extract several thermodynamics quantities such as the speed of sound, chemical potential, specific heat of the system created in heavy-ion collision.
+We can utilize this formalism to extract several thermodynamics quantities such as the isothermal compressibility, speed of sound \cite{Jain:2021qro}, chemical potential, specific heat of the system created in heavy-ion collision.
+This formalism can also be modified to study the pseudorapidity distribution \cite{Gupta:2021oxf} and the particle multiplicity.

 In conclusion, we would like to point out that we have proposed a generalization to Tsallis-like distribution function with the significant improvement in the goodness of fit to the spectra.
 We would also like to stress that although several theoretical and phenomenological works are proposed to study the particle production in high energy collision, more novel ideas are required to tap into the full potential of the data obtained in mega collider experiments.